ionos-cloud/ionosctl/docs/subcommands/networkloadbalancer-rule-list.md

 Use this command to list Network Load Balancer Forwarding Rules from a specified Network Load Balancer.

+You can filter the results using `--filters` option.
+Use the following format to set filters: `--filters KEY1=VALUE1,KEY2=VALUE2`.
+Available Filters:
+* filter by property: [name algorithm protocol listenerIp listenerPort healthCheck]
+* filter by metadata: [etag createdDate createdBy createdByUserId lastModifiedDate lastModifiedBy lastModifiedByUserId state]

 Required values to run command:

 * Data Center Id